mattbachmann/pluralsight-using-hooks-in-react18/notes.md

   </ErrorBoundary>,
   document.getElementById("root")
 );
 ````

+The context reference will force the component to rerender on any context change.

+**So don't wrap your App component with a ContextProvider, unless you really have too!**

+But better move it down the hierarchy.

 Finally `useCart` can be called in `Cart.jsx`:

 ````jsx
 import React from "react";
 import useFetchAll from "./services/useFetchAll";